 Receive selected content straight into your inbox.

 Take the case of Italy, one of the worst affected countries in Europe.
 According to a study by the University of Oxford, Italy’s high COVID-19 mortality rate is due to its large senior population.
-While the CCP coronavirus has proven to be deadlier for older people, this does not explain the high infection rates of Italy.
+While the CCP coronavirus has proven to be deadlier for older people, this does not explain the high infection rates in Italy.
 After all, Japan has the largest population of elderly people in the world and has been far more successful than Italy in controlling the outbreak even though they are geographically closer to China.

 Francesco Marino, an Italian journalist, realized that the answer lay in Italy’s close partnership with China.
 “We discovered the first patient only when the virus had already spread and we’ve not been able to track back the people he had met.
 The first cases had been Chinese tourists and until then things went OK.
 But when the first Italian case had been discovered in the north the damage was already done,” she said to IANS, as reported by Outlook.